zettadb/kunlun-storage-081809/INSTALL.kunlun.md

 #Welcome to Kunlun-storage database instance installation guide!

 ##Intro

 Kunlun-storage originated from percona-mysql-8.0.18-9, and it contains fixes to all known XA bugs in mysql-8.0.18-9.
-Without such fixes, Kunlun DDC will not be crash safe and may lose committed transactions or harmed by other serious data consistency errors, in the event of various hardware/software/network failures.
+Without such fixes, Kunlun DDC will not be crash safe and may lose committed transactions or be harmed by other serious data consistency errors, in the event of various hardware/software/network failures.

 Kunlun-storage also contains features required by the computing node program of Kunlun distributed DBMS, and thus Kunlun Distributed Database Cluster(DDC) requires the use of Kunlun-storage as meta data cluster and storage shards.
+Finally, we enhanced performance of XA transaction processing, and part of such enhancements are also in this open source edition.

+To achieve all above, we modified percona-mysql extensively --- including innodb, binlog recovery, binlog format, etc. Consequently, kunlun-storage's innodb data file format and some binlog events format are different from community MySQL-8.0.x or percona-server-8.0.x, the data directory of kunlun-storage can not be used by community MySQL-8.0.x or percona-server-8.0.x, and vice versa.
+But percona xtrabackup can correctly backup a kunlun-storage data directory and restore it.

+We also maintain an enterprise edition of Kunlun distributed DBMS, which contains exclusively all performance enhancements in kunlun-storage and kunlun computing node software.
+Kunlun enterprise edition has identical functionality as this open source version.
+And they share the same data file format, WAL(redo) log file format, binlog events format, general log format, slow query log format, mysqld log format, and config file content.
+They also share the same metadata table format in both kunlun-storage and kunlun computing node.
+Consequently, the data directory of kunlun open source edition and kunlun enterprise edition can be used interchangably.

+##Build from source
+The same as community mysql or percona-server --- use cmake to configure it then do something like 'make install -j8'.

+A typical cmake configuration we often use is as below.
+Note that we do use jemalloc, a shared object of prebuilt jemalloc is provided and is installed to each kunlun-storage db instance.

+cmake .. -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=<installation directory> -DWITH_SSL=system -DWITH_BOOST=<boost source root directory> -DWITH_KEYRING_VAULT=0 -DWITH_ZLIB=bundled -DWITH_TOKUDB=NO -DWITH_EDITLINE=bundled -DWITH_LTO=0  -DWITH_ROUTER=0 -DWITH_FEDERATED_STORAGE_ENGINE=1 -DWITH_ARCHIVE_STORAGE_ENGINE=1 -DWITH_NGRAM_PARSER=1 -DWITHOUT_ROCKSDB=1 -DWITH_ZSTD=bundled -DWITH_LZ4=bundled -DWITH_PROTOBUF=bundled -DWITH_LIBEVENT=bundled -DWITH_JEMALLOC=0

+After 'make install' completed, in root source directory do 'bash post-install <installation directory>'

 ##Library dependencies

+If you are using a kunlun-storage program built from source on the same Linux distribution and version as where it's being used, simply skip this step because there is no dependency issues.

 Add Kunlun-storage/lib into LD_LIBRARY_PATH.

 All dynamic shared objects (*.so files) that programs in Kunlun-storage/bin depend on, are provided in Kunlun-storage/lib/deps directory.
 Try startup mysqld (e.g. mysqld --version) and see if your local Linux distro needs any of the *.so files.
 If so, copy needed ones into Kunlun-storage/lib.

+DO NOT copy everything in deps into lib at once, otherwise your linux OS or any software may not be able to work because of library version mismatches!

 ##Instance Installation
 Use the ./install/install-mysql.py script to install an MGR node.
 To do so, one first needs to prepare an MGR cluster configuration file using the template in install/mgr_config.json.
 In this doc below the config file will be called 'my-shards.json'.